Warwickshire County Council: History

-Controversies

 The council became the centre of a national controversy following comments made by three Conservative councillors during a committee meeting in January 2024 discussing spending on Special Educational Needs (SEND).
 Following media attention, the council published a statement and apologies from the three councillors.
 A subsequent investigation cleared all three councillors of having breached the council's code of conduct, but found that some of the language used by two of the councillors had not been respectful.
 The investigation recommended further training for councillors on how to "engage fully in debate at scrutiny and other committee meetings whilst ensuring that the language used is respectful, courteous, and sensitive to the matter concerned."

+Abolition

+In July 2026, as part of the 2027–28 local government reforms, the UK Government announced that it intends to abolish the existing county and district councils in Warwickshire, and divide it into two unitary authority areas by April 2028.
+The county will be divided north-south, with the northern area combining the current districts of North Warwickshire, Nuneaton and Bedworth, and Rugby, to form a new North Warwickshire unitary authority, and the southern area combining Warwick and Stratford-on-Avon to form a new South Warwickshire unitary authority.
+Elections to the new unitary councils will take place in May 2027.

 Governance

 Warwickshire County Council provides county-level services.
 District-level services are provided by the five district councils: